Many-body bound states and induced interactions of charged impurities in a bosonic bath

+We assume that atoms obey Bose-Einstein statistics while statistics of impurities is not important if they are not allowed to move.
+(Hereafter, we denote the ion’s characteristics such as position and mass with capital Latin letters, while for atom ones we use small Latin letters.
+Furthermore, the bold symbol refers to three-dimensional vectors and cursive ones to their respective norms.)
 The first term represents the kinetic energy of the bosonic atoms of mass $m$, whereas $V_{\mathrm{aa}}(\mathbf{r}_n-\mathbf{r}_j)$ denotes the repulsive short-range atom-atom potential.
 The second term in Eq.~(\ref{eq:H}) describes the two-body atom-ion polarization potential, which possesses a long-range tail: